words/similarity/README.md

 similarity("ES6-Shim", "es6 shim") // 0.875 (case insensitive)
 ```

+## See Also

 Note: This module uses [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to measure similarity, but there are many other algorithms for string comparison.
-See [clj-fuzzy](http://npm.im/clj-fuzzy) for alternative methods that might better fit your use case.
+Here are a few:

+- [clj-fuzzy](https://github.com/Yomguithereal/clj-fuzzy) - A handy collection of algorithms dealing with fuzzy strings and phonetics.
+- [natural](https://github.com/NaturalNode/natural) - general natural language facilities for node.
+- [string-similarity](https://github.com/aceakash/string-similarity) - Finds degree of similarity between two strings, based on Dice's Coefficient, which is mostly better than Levenshtein distance.
+- [jaro-winkler](https://github.com/jordanthomas/jaro-winkler) - The Jaro-Winkler distance metric for node and browser.

 ## Tests